Patrick-Davis-MSFT/azure-search-openai-demo-altered/README.md

 * Storage account - Storage Blob Data Contributor (Reader is not sufficient)
 * Azure OpenAI Service - Cognitive Services User

+To build a docker container to build from the root directory use the following command.

+`docker build . -t image-name`

+To run locally using the docker compose functionality update the environmental variables and image name in the docker-compose.yml file.
+The enviromental variables values are in the `.azure\[AZD Environment Name]\.env` file.
+Then run the following command

+`docker-compose -f ./docker-compose.yml up`

 Add all Azure Developer CLI variables and the additional 2 above to the Docker compose file or the webapp configuration or any combination of the two.

 To run through the APIM using the following variable